japickering/combatlog/README.md

 ## Combat log project for an action RPG game

 ### Features
-Outputs combat text over time from player data to a single div element on the page.
+Using React components this app displays combat text over time from player data in a  div element on the page.
-I plan to customise it even further with colour highlighting and improved filtering.
+I plan to customise it even further with message highlighting and improved filtering.

 ## Installation
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).